Learning to Generate Chairs, Tables and Cars with Convolutional Networks: Experiments

 It is also possible to interpolate between more than two objects.
 Figure~\ref{fig:morphing_three_chairs} shows morphing between three chairs: one triple in the upper triangle and one in the lower triangle of the table.
 The network successfully combines the features of three chairs.

 The networks can interpolate between objects of the same class, but can they morph objects of different classes into each other?
 The inter-class difference is larger than the intra-class variance, hence to successfully interpolate between classes the network has to close this large gap between different classes.
-We check if this large gap can be closed by a network trained on chairs and tables.
+We check if a network trained on chairs and tables is capable of doing this.
 Results are shown in Figure~\ref{fig:morphing_chairs_tables}.
-The quality of intermediate images is somewhat worse than for intra-class morphings shown above, but overall very good, especially considering that the network has never seen anything intermediate between a chair and a table.
+The quality of intermediate images is slightly worse than for intra-class morphings shown above, but overall very good, especially considering that during training the network has not seen anything intermediate between a chair and a table.